-Even years ago, Chromebook was considered as an obsolete form of the laptop whose tasks were only confined to browsing online, checking emails, streaming low-quality videos, and playing low-end games.
-With the advent of the latest technology, as well as, at the users’ behest, the Chromebook has finally turned into a formidable piece of device to all the users with a transformation from clamshell design to sleeker or even opted for 2-in-1 design.
+Even years ago, Chromebook was considered an obsolete form of the laptop whose tasks were only confined to browsing online, checking emails, streaming low-quality videos, and playing low-end games.
+However, with the advent of the latest technology and the users’ behest, the Chromebook has finally turned into a formidable piece of device to all the users with a transformation from clamshell design to sleeker or even opted for 2-in-1 design.

-Customers were deterrent of splurging money in buying Chromebook, whereas they had the option to buy high-end laptops like MacBook or Windows.
-However, with the rise of the demand for using Chrome OS, particularly when Android and Linux incorporated with it, suffice it to say that Chromebook has garnered huge attention.
-The recent Chromebook will align with other laptops not because of their affordable price, but also for their durability, multitasking, and sublime battery life.
+Customers were deterrent from splurging money in buying Chromebook, whereas they had the option to buy high-end laptops like MacBook or Windows.
+However, with the rise of the demand for using Chrome OS, particularly when Android and Linux incorporated it, suffice it to say that Chromebook has garnered huge attention.
+The recent Chromebook will align with other laptops not because of its affordable price but also for its durability, multitasking, and sublime battery life.

 Best Chromebook Laptops in 2020

 I am going to review on top 15 best Chromebook based on Chromebook for students, kids, touch-screen, affordable price, light-weight, and the fastest processor.
-Chromebook for students require firm durability and low-costing, whereas Chromebook for kids requires anything that will be resistant to damage.
-Cheapest Chromebook will be cheaper compared to its powerful competitors, whereas the fastest ones will be accountable for long battery life and number of cores.
+Chromebook for students require strong durability and low-costing, whereas Chromebook for kids requires anything that will be resistant to damage.
+Cheapest Chromebook will be cheaper than its powerful competitors, whereas the fastest ones will be accountable for long battery life and number of cores.